Solving Data Management Challenges in Third-Party Logistics (3PL) Spaces – with Vladimir Gofaizen of Wineshipping

 Enabling Self-Service AI to Increase Efficiency and Reduce Costs

-Wineshipping worked with NLP Logix to set forth to deliver a modern data platform and migrated the 5 data warehouses to Databricks.
+At first, Wineshipping set forth to deliver a modern data platform and migrated the five data warehouses to Databricks.
 This transition provided Wineshipping with a unified view of their data and enabled users to access enterprise data easily.
 The transition was a lift and shift; however, additional careful planning and design were needed to increase efficiency and reduce costs.

 Vladimir also describes their plan to replace traditional Power BI analytics dashboards with AI-generated dashboards to improve efficiency and accelerate output.
 While AI is commonly used for tasks like predictions and support systems, they are using it to speed up dashboard creation and collaborative engineering.